melissawm/scientific-python-translations.github.io/content/docs.md

 [numpy/numpy.org#774](https://github.com/numpy/numpy.org/pull/774) for an example.)
 This PR should be merged when you are ready to publish the translations.

-After merging the translations PR, you should **delete the corresponding branch** and re-create it from scratch.
-This will prevent conflicts with future translations.
+After merging the translations PR, the Crowdin service branch (by default, named `l10n_main`) will have merge conflicts with `main`.
+To fix this, delete the Crowdin service branch.
+Crowdin will automatically recreate the service branch with merge conflicts resolved.
+This same process can also be used to resolve merge conflicts if translations are updated outside of Crowdin.
+(Setting the duplicate strings setting to *Hide (regular detection) - all duplicates will share the same translation* makes Crowdin better able to resolve merge conflicts without un-translating strings).

 ## Setting up a language switcher